 Equestrian Studies (ES) classes are taught at the Equestrian center and main campus to give students a broad education on equine-related topics.
-Although a diverse education continues throughout the program, majors must choose one of five areas of concentration.
+Although a diverse education continues throughout the program, majors must choose one of six areas of concentration.
 The Equine Management Concentration is for students most interested in allied equine businesses, facility, and show management.
-The two teaching concentrations, dressage and eventing, focus on the theory and teaching involved in those disciplines.
-The Equine Assisted Psychotherapy Concentration prepares students to be equine specialists who act as part of a treatment team, helping individuals with emotional and behavioral issues.
+The two Teaching Concentrations, in dressage and eventing, focus on the theory, and instruction, involved in those disciplines.
+Students participate in industry recognized instructor certification programs and graduate with external licensure, as well as their bachelor's degree.
+The Equine Assisted Psychotherapy Concentration prepares students to be equine specialists who participate in treatment teams, helping individuals with emotional and behavioral issues.
+Students participate in certification trainings and are able to be certified as equine specialists in the EAP field.
 The concentration in Equine Science is available for students interested in pursuing graduate degrees in equine science programs such as nutrition, breeding, animal science and those who may pursue veterinary degrees.
-An ES minor is also offered.
+The Equine Sports Communication Concentration offers students an education in the growing field of sports communication.
+Students are able to gain hands on experience during practicum courses to provide promotion to sports teams, including the equestrian teams.
+Minors are offered in equestrian studies, equine assisted psychotherapy and in equine science.

-Career options in the Equine field are plentiful and varied.
-Some of the positions held by graduates of an equine studies program are: sales and marketing positions within equine specific businesses, entrepreneurs, stable managers, teachers, camp directors, veterinarians, feed/nutrition specialists, and equine specialists in EAP teams.
+Career options in the equine field are plentiful and varied.
+Some of the positions held by graduates of an equine studies program are: sales and marketing positions within equine specific businesses, entrepreneurs, stable managers, teachers, camp directors, veterinarians, feed/nutrition specialists, and pharmaceutical sales, equine specialists in EAP teams, social media and communication specialists.

-Many extracurricular opportunities are available including clinics with nationally recognized industry professionals, teaching certification workshops, membership on intercollegiate riding teams, and in house competitions.
+Many extracurricular opportunities are available including clinics with nationally recognized industry professionals, teaching certification workshops, membership on nationally ranked intercollegiate riding teams, and in house competitions.
 Opportunities to present at local and national workshops and conferences also exist.